IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/async.md

 # Asynchronous actions

-## Returning asynchronous results
+## Return asynchronous results

 JavaScript functions that run asynchronously may need to return the activation result after the `main` function has returned.
-You can accomplish this by returning a Promise in your action.
+You can accomplish this by returning a promise in your action.

-1. Save the following content in a file called `asyncAction.js`.
+1. Save the following content in a file called `asyncAction.js`:

 ```javascript
 function main(args) {